ombulabs/blog/_posts/2020-12-10-webpack-vs-sprockets.markdown

   source_entry_path: packs
 ```

-By default, you have an `application.js` file there, but you can add an `admin.js` one too for example:
+By default, you have an `application.js` file there, but you can add an `admin.js` as well.
+For example:

 ```js
 // app/javascript/packs/admin.js